AminMahpour/PyMAP/docs/Introduction.rst

 --------
 Here goes an example of what pymap can do!

+In the first example, we will create an annotation object that you can use to extract methylation values form samples.
+This object will hold Illumina probe information.

 ..  code-block:: python
     :linenos:

+    import pymap.Annotation

     # Create Annotation object.
 This object well parse through all probes annotation information Illumina has provided for probes used in 450K platform.
     annotation = pymap.Annotation.Annotator()